Promoting lifelong learning in local communities through arts education programs led by rostered teaching artists.

-AiE Grants are available to support arts learning activities in Maryland's schools, libraries, community centers, detention centers, other government entities, and with nonprofit organizations.
-The MSAC Teaching Artist Roster can be found under the Resources section below.
+Arts in Education (AiE) grants are available to support arts learning in Maryland's schools, libraries, community centers, detention centers, government entities, and nonprofit organizations with programs taught by artists on the Teaching Artist Roster.

 In order to apply for an AiE Grant, the teaching artist must be on the MSAC Teaching Artist Roster and the school or community site must be one of the following: